rtiwari1990/typescript-code-challenge/README.md

 # How to Run this Project

 From an IDE : Go to this class: src/main/java/com/orchestration/Orchestrate.java and run the main method in this class.

 From command line: Execute this command: mvn compile exec:java -Dexec.mainClass="com.orchestration.Orchestrate" from typescript-code-challenge folder.

+#Unit test

+Unit test can be found in this file: src/test/java/com/service/TransformDataServiceIT.java